lukeheath/learn-react/README.md

 Ok, that should cover the basics.
 Lots of complicated stuff in here!
 Take your time to digest it all before moving on to the next section.
 This is definitely the *hardest* part of this walkthrough.
 If you survived, you'll breeze through the rest. :)

+In the mean time, we've managed to make a pretty ugly web page (hooray?).
+Make sure your stuff looks like this before moving along:

 ---------

 Ready for more?